What is the Magnus Expansion?: Introduction

-More recently, it became clear that the notion of pre-Lie algebra is a special case of the more general notion of post-Lie algebra, first introduced in \cite{BV2007}.
+Recently, it has become evident that the concept of a pre-Lie algebra is a specific instance of the broader concept of a post-Lie algebra, which was first introduced in \cite{BV2007}.
 See also \cite{MKW}, where the closely related notion of D-algebra appeared independently.
 In a post-Lie algebra, the Lie brackets of two Lie algebras, $\mathfrak{h}$ and ${\mathfrak{g}}$, defined over the same vector space $V$, are related in terms of a third bilinear product $\pl : V \times V \to V$ such that

 The relations between the product $\pl$ and the Lie bracket on $\mathfrak{h}$ giving rise to the last identity are